 In Belgium, efforts have been made to develop an integrated, balanced and evidence-based drug policy.
 In the Flemish Community, the Flemish Centre of Expertise for Alcohol and Other Drugs (VAD) promotes evidence-based practice in alcohol and drug prevention and treatment.

 In 2014-15, the Belgian Federal Science Policy Office (BELSPO) funded a study on consensus building vis-à-vis minimum quality standards for drug demand reduction in Belgium.
-The aims of the study were to document the critical ingredients and prerequisites for the successful implementation of these standards, based on selected good practices; to assess the acceptability and actual implementation of the minimum standards for drug treatment, prevention and harm reduction; and to specify and put into operation the consensus minimum standards and develop standards of excellence that can be used as measures and benchmarks for monitoring and evaluating prevention, treatment and harm reduction interventions.
+The aims of the study were (i) to document the critical ingredients and prerequisites for the successful implementation of these standards, based on selected good practices; (ii) to assess the acceptability and actual implementation of the minimum standards for drug treatment, prevention and harm reduction; and (iii) to specify and put into operation the consensus minimum standards and develop standards of excellence that can be used as measures and benchmarks for monitoring and evaluating prevention, treatment and harm reduction interventions.
 As a result, 32 prevention, 24 treatment and 20 harm reduction quality standards were identified.
-The next step will be to translate them into measurable indicators and create a connection with the VIP²-project (Flemish Indicator Project for Patients and Professionals), which is currently developing generic quality indicators for mental health care in Belgium.
+As a next step, these will be translated into measurable indicators, among other things, through the VIP²-project (Flemish Indicator Project for Patients and Professionals), which is currently developing generic quality indicators for mental health care in Belgium.

-Several organisations provide specific continuing education and specialisation courses in the field of drugs and related subjects, although there is no specific accreditation system for intervention providers, and nor is there an academic curriculum for professionals working in the field of demand reduction.
+Several organisations — some of which are active at the regional level to support professionals belonging to different linguistic communities — provide specific continuing education and specialisation courses in the field of drugs and related subjects.
+To date, there is no specific accreditation system for intervention providers, and nor is there an academic curriculum for professionals working in the field of demand reduction.